weisongwen/UrbanNavDataset/README.md

 </p>

 ### 2.2.
 Dataset 1: UrbanNav-TK-20181219
-#### Important Notes: the LiDAR calibration file for the LiDAR sensor is not available now.
+#### Important Notes: the LiDAR calibration file for the LiDAR sensor, extrinsic parameters between sensors are not available now.
 If you wish to study the GNSS/LiDAR/IMU integration, we suggest using the dataset above collected in Hong Kong.
 However, the GNSS dataset from Tokyo is challenging which is collected in challenging urban canyons!

   | Date of Collection | Total Size |Path length |Sensors |
   | :---:  | :---:  |:---:  |:---:  |